anthonykirby/kicad_microbit_connector/README.md

 # kicad_microbit_connector

-## A KiCad component library and footprint library for micro:bit edge connector
+## A KiCad component library and footprint library for a micro:bit edge-connector socket.

 This is a schematic & PCB-layout library, for use with [KiCad](http://kicad-pcb.org/), an open source PCB design/layout tool.

 The [micro:bit](http://microbit.org/) has an 80 pin edge connector (not all pins are active), at 0.05" / 1.27mm pitch.
-Sockets for the edge conector are easy to obtain (right-angle) and harder to obtain (straight).
+Sockets for the edge connector are easy to obtain (right-angle) and harder to obtain (straight).

 This library was written for the through-hole, straight version of the socket.
 It has had limited testing, but is in successful use for PCB manufacture.

-#### Contents
+### Contents:

 - [lib_microbit_connector](./lib_microbit_connector) - schematic
 - [lib_microbit_connector.pretty](./lib_microbit_connector.pretty) - footprint

-#### TODO
+### How to use:

+Please read the KiCad documentation first!

+Schematic editor:

+- Open dialog: Preferences -> Component Libraries
+- "Add", browse to ```lib_microbit_connector.lib```

+CvPcb (association of components->footprints)

+- Open dialog: Preferences -> Footprint Libraries
+- "Append with Wizard", browse to the directory ```lib_microbit_connector.pretty```

+### TODO:

-- a right-angle version of the footprint (PR welcome)
+- a right-angle version of the footprint
 - 3D-model visual to go with the footprint

+PRs welcome!